Guide

 Sleep is the single most popular window for subliminal listening, and there are good reasons for that beyond convenience.
 During sleep, your conscious mind is offline.
 The critical filter that evaluates, judges, and argues with incoming information is inactive.
 This creates ideal conditions for subliminal content to reach deeper processing systems without interference.

-What your brain does during sleep stages
+What your brain actually does with audio during sleep

 Setting up overnight sessions